-You've consulted your finances and you've discovered that you can afford to buy one of those North York properties for sale you've had your eye on for so long.
+You've consulted your finances and you've discovered that you can afford to buy one of those fine properties you've had your eye on for so long.
 Before you go ahead with the purchase process, however, make sure you're taking into account not just the anticipated lump sum but also your yearly property taxes, which will likely amount to several thousand dollars.
 This article should help you familiarize yourself with property taxes and figure out how much you can expect to pay.

 What is property tax?